 Please check rates and details directly with the companies in question if you need more recent info.

-|20-AUG-1892||first explored by the Greek engineer N.-A. Sidéridès and the Frenchmen Ch.
+|20-AUG-1892||first explored by the Greek engineer Nikolaos Sideridis and the French Ch.
 Gadouleau and J. Valiche.|

 |1911||exploration published in Spelunca.|

-|1974||explored by I. Ioánnou and a group of Greek and French speleologists.|
+|1974||explored by I. Ioánnou and a group of Greek and French speleologists and new parts discovered.|

-|200?||opened to teh public.|
+|10-OCT-2010||opened to the public.|

-The Kathavothre near Kapsia looks like a fortress at the foot of the mountain slope, and encloses two cave entrances.
+The kathavothre near Kapsia looks like a fortress at the foot of the mountain slope, and encloses two cave entrances.
 Kapsia is unique as there is the possibility to visit a cave behind the ponor during dry season, between spring and autumn.
 The main swallow hole is located in the center, with a canal leading to it.
-At the cliff face behind are two more cave entrances, which are higher passages of the cave.
-They are still flooded every year, but are not the main discharge.
+At the cliff face behind are two more cave entrances, which are a higher level of the cave.
+They are still flooded almost every year, but are not the main discharge.
 The main discharge is a pothole in front of the cave entrances at the bottom of a shallow doline.